55 Animals Found in Lakes

 Carp are a species of fish found in many freshwater lakes worldwide.
 They have long, sleek bodies and can grow up to 3 feet long.

-Carps are omnivorous; they eat plant matter and other small animals, such as insects, crustaceans, and mollusks.
+Carps are omnivorouseating plant matter and small animals such as insects, crustaceans, and mollusks.

 They are known to congregate in large groups in shallow areas near the shore and feed on whatever is available.

-While they may seem harmless, carp can cause problems for other fish species and vegetation if their population gets too high.
+While they may seem harmless, a high population of carp can cause problems for other fish species and vegetation.

 21. Perch